Why you should chase meaning, not money

 Money makes the world go round (and this is how much of it you should be saving).
 We’ve probably all heard this old saying.
 But if you read the fine print, what money actually does is make the world go round and round, spinning in circles, and as the other saying goes, money can’t buy you happiness.
 Because as much as we need money to survive, if we’re aiming to live and not just to survive – money can’t really help us.
 So, maybe instead of money, we should be aiming for a meaningful life instead.

-‘Meaningful’ means different things to different people – some define it as devoting oneself to loved ones or those less fortunate, some define it as seeking new experiences like travelling, some think in terms of spiritual growth, while others want to make a positive impact in the world.
+‘Meaningful’ means different things to different people – some define it as devoting oneself to loved ones or those less fortunate, some define it as seeking new experiences like traveling, some think in terms of spiritual growth, while others want to make a positive impact in the world.
 However you define it, chasing meaning rather than money is probably the key to a happier, healthier life.
 Don’t believe us?
 Consider the following:

 1) No one ever feels rich enough